baldiniunlimited/daxdates/README.md

 - Handling users in multiple time zones with the concept of "today"
 - Calculating expected end-dates for projects

+I have a goal to include a TSQL equivalent, so you can create this date table in SQL Server as a combination of base table and view, or perhaps a base table and table-valued function, to handle the dynamic parts.

 Feel free to raise issues for anything you think might fit.